-If a player signed a Player Agreement and was registered with a AAA team for the 2018/2019 season and would like to play for another AAA team for the 2019/2020 season, the family will need to request an Elite Waiver from the Previous Registered Team.
-The signed waiver, complete with rationale must be submitted to the Female ADM Committee prior to the start of tryouts.
+If a player signed a Player Agreement and was registered with a AAA team for the 2019/2020 season and would like to play for another AAA team for the 2020/2021 season, the family will need to request an Elite Waiver from the Previous Registered Team.
+The signed waiver, complete with rationale must be submitted to the Female Elite Hockey Committee prior to the start of tryouts.

 What is an elite waiver?

-An Elite Waiver is used for two different purposes in the Female ADM;
+An Elite Waiver is used for two different purposes in the Female Elite Hockey Model;

 - Players who played “AAA” last season and would like to tryout/sign with another AAA club are required to have a completed Elite Wavier prior to the start of Tryouts.

-- A player who is cut from a Midget AAA, Midget Elite or Bantam Elite team and wishes to pursue the opportunity to try out with a second team.
+- A player who is cut from a U18 AAA, U18 AA or U15 AA team and wishes to pursue the opportunity to try out with a second team.
 The player would need a completed Elite Waiver from the association that released them from the tryout process.
-A family would appeal to the Female ADM Committee by providing the Committee with a competed “Notification of Tryout Form” and Elite Waiver Form.
-The Female ADM Committee will review the application and provide the family with their second tryout option.
+A family would appeal to the Female Elite Hockey Committee by providing the Committee with a competed “Notification of Tryout Form” and Elite Waiver Form.
+The Female Elite Hockey Committee will review the application and provide the family with their second tryout option.

 Do I have a choice of a second tryout?

 At the “AAA” level, yes.
-The family and the player have the option of where they would like to go.
-This information needs to be submitted, alongside the Elite Waiver to the Female ADM Committee prior to moving onto your second tryout.
+The family and the player may choose a second team to try out for.
+This information needs to be submitted, alongside the Elite Waiver to the Female Elite Hockey Committee prior to moving onto your second tryout.

-At the Elite Level, no. The Female ADM Committee works with all of the Member Teams during tryouts to understand if there is a need at a certain position (not enough defense at tryouts, no goaltender) amongst the teams.
-While travel is a consideration in the decision, the Female ADM will offer a second tryout option that would give the player the best opportunity to make a team.
+At the AA Level, no. The Female Elite Hockey Committee works with all the Member Teams during tryouts to understand if there is a need at a certain position (not enough defense at tryouts, no goaltender) amongst the teams.
+While travel is a consideration in the decision, the Female Elite Hockey Committee will offer a second tryout option that would give the player the best opportunity to make a team.
 To be placed for your second tryout, please contact the appropriate Division Director with a completed Notification of Tryout and Elite Waiver from your first tryout.